Camping Food Ideas – No Refrigeration Required!

 A convenient source of protein when out camping.

-Roasting marshmallows over an open fire is a classic tradition for campers.
-Regular marshmallows are best for roasting while mini marshmallows can be added to desserts and hot chocolate.
+Roasting marshmallows over an open fire is a classic camping tradition.
+Regular marshmallows are best for roasting, while mini marshmallows can be added to desserts and hot chocolate.

 marshmallows over open fire